Home/Blog/Why DTV Applications Get Rejected 2026: The 8 Most Common Denial Reasons

 Read our detailed DTV bank statement requirements guide for proper preparation.

-Rejection Reason2: Insufficient Proof of Income
+Rejection Reason 2: Insufficient Proof of Income

 The problem: Can't prove you have sustainable remote work or income to maintain yourself in Thailand for 5 years.